 There are countless exercises that promise to give you flatter abs, stronger arms or a better butt.
 But while the latest fitness craze hits the market, you can work smarter by doing these trainer-approved total body exercises.
 Learn how to tone your body from head-to-toe using (mostly) just your own bodyweight.

-These ten total body exercises will give you a heart-pumping, calorie-torching, muscle-building total body workout, from your arms and abs to your glutes and thighs.
-So are you ready for a full body bodyweight workout?
-You can perform this workout anytime, anywhere.
+These ten total-body exercises will give you a heart-pumping, calorie-torching, muscle-building workout, from your arms and abs to your glutes and thighs.
+So are you ready for a full-body workout?
+You can perform these exercises anytime, anywhere.
 Some of these moves call for dumbbells, but if you don’t have them handy you will still reap benefits by performing them with your own bodyweight.

 A) Start standing with feet hip distance apart and lower into a squat position by bending the knees.
 Keep the spine straight, chest lifted, and knees behind toes.
 The elbows are bent and dumbbells are at shoulder height.